amiru3f/grpc-consul-intergration/README.md

 ```
 Then you can visit localhost:8080 to check registered up and running services.

-gRPC contracts is approved by RequestDispatcher and Providers that is generated [`available.proto`](https://github.com/amiru3f/grpc-consul-intergration/blob/main/Shared/available.proto) file.
+gRPC contracts is approved by RequestDispatcher and Providers that is generated from [`available.proto`](https://github.com/amiru3f/grpc-consul-intergration/blob/main/Shared/available.proto) file.